As a coach, I'm sure you know how important content marketing is to your business. But finding blog topics to write about can be challenging.

 I use these same articles to help me come up with ideas for blog posts and email newsletter topics.

-I've set up Evernote to include stacks that match the categories in my field.
-As a business consultant, they look like this...
+I've set up Evernote to include stacks that match the categories in my niche.
+As a business coach, they look like this...

 Within each of these categories, I have notebooks that include all the potential topics I could write about.